zhuokaizhao/LightSheetProcessing/LOG.md

 1. Rolled `proj` back.
 Combined projection functions back into `skim`.
 2. Fixed bugs in `skim`, it can generate correct projs now.

 07/09/2018
 1. Fixed bugs in `corrnhdr`.
 2. Added functionality in `anim`.
 It can crop nrrd arrays based on space origin now.
 So the anim after `corr` can be generated correctly.

 07/11/2018
 Learnt FFT and libfftw3.

 07/12/2018
 Built `untext`.
 In `untext`, the masking algo is brutal and does not work well for xz projs.

 07/13/2018
 Fixed bugs in `untext` and paralleled it.
 It works for all projs now, but masking algo still need to be optimized.

+07/15/2018
+Reduced memory usage of `anim`.